Calculating holiday pay Holiday entitlement

 Making a legal claim

-If an employer does not correct a problem with holiday pay, an employee could make a claim to an employment tribunal.
+If an employer does not correct a problem with holiday pay, a worker could make a claim to an employment tribunal.

 There are strict time limits for making a claim to an employment tribunal.

-In most cases, an employees has 3 months minus 1 day from the date of the most recent wrong holiday payment.
+In most cases, a worker has 3 months minus 1 day from the date of the most recent wrong holiday payment.

 Find out more about: